-If you're watering a lawn then, on average, it is advised to use your sprinkler once a week or a couple of times per week in prolonged dry weather, and to deposit about an inch of water over it.
+As with watering anything, the optimal time to do so is in the morning.
+By turning on your sprinkler in the morning, you help the plant or lawn to retain the water that's deposited on it, rather than it evaporating.
+If you're watering a lawn, it's advised to use your sprinkler once a week or a couple of times per week in prolonged dry weather, and to deposit about an inch of water over it.
 This takes roughly an hour, but obviously varies between make of sprinkler.

 How we test the best sprinklers

 Finally, over the longer term we're looking out for how well these sprinklers perform over multiple seasons.
-If a garden sprinkler packs up after just one summer's use then we will tell you about it here.
+If a garden sprinkler packs up after just one summer's use then we will tell you about it here!